Originally Written by Michaelle Bond for the Philadelphia Inquirer on July 1, 2016

 The shipping container, the kind one sees on a freight train, appears out of place, sitting alone on the lawn next to a Chester County church, on a quiet stretch of road facing green open fields.
+If you want the best lawn care services, you can check about us here!

 But it will fit right in with other containers as the final piece of a community center for orphans and the families who care for them in a town in South Africa.